Daily Problems and Challenges of Using a Wheelchair

 - Buildings with doorways, corridors or parking lots that are difficult / impossible to pass through, using a wheelchair.
 This makes it really difficult for wheelchair users to get things done.
 Things like shopping, visiting friends / relatives, e.t.c

-- Rough, uneven, dangerously sloping gounds, make it really tiring to push wheelchairs – especially Manual Wheelchairs – around.
+- Rough, uneven, dangerously sloping grounds, make it really tiring to push wheelchairs – especially Manual Wheelchairs – around.

-- Travelling by train also poses a lot more challenge to the wheelchair user than the buses.
-Especially negotiating that gap between the train entrance and the platfom.
+- Travelling by train also poses a lot more challenge to the wheelchair user than buses.
+Especially negotiating that gap between the train entrance and the platform.